 Another Signature Seminar option (available only after the spring semester) is Eco-City Europe, a traveling seminar that visits several European cities where the changing transportation, food supply, waste cycle, and energy balance demonstrates an alternative urbanism.
 You will examine inspiring transitional examples of new lifestyles that attempt to address overall questions of how to confront the changing climate.

 Architecture students may share apartments with other students in the program because of the special time commitment required in this program.
 The housing coordinator in Florence assists students by locating available furnished apartments and advising on contractual matters.
 Students in apartments receive a cash allowance from their program fee to partially cover meals and are responsible for preparing their own food.

 All apartments are fully furnished including bedding, and are equipped with basic utilities such as washing machines and kitchen utensils.
 Apartments do not have phone lines.
 We recommend that students rent or purchase cell phones.

 Students also have the option of living with host families.

-The cost of the SU Florence program includes SU tuition and a program fee.
+The cost of the Syracuse Florence program includes Syracuse tuition and a program fee.
 Financial aid is available.
 For a complete breakdown of costs, we have prepared a budget sheet (Florence Planning Budget 2017-18.pdf) for students and their families.